 Fatal ATV Accidents

-If you lost a parent, spouse, or child in an ATV accident, talk with us at Lugar Law PC right away.
+If you lost a parent, spouse, or child in an ATV accident, talk with us at Lugar Injury Law right away.
 Depending on the circumstances, you may be entitled to pursue compensation through a wrongful death claim.

 An experienced ATV accident attorney will advise you on Virginia?s wrongful death law, whether you can file, and the possible outcome of your claim.
 If you have the right to file a wrongful death lawsuit, we also will discuss the possible value of this claim and the factors that may increase or decrease a settlement or court award.